Outside the Houserville United Methodist Church, a bitter wind whips across the parking lot, chilling everything in its path.

 Motherhood replaced music.

-DiMuccio set aside performing to raise her two daughters, though she occasionally sat in with the Phamly on banjo, pulling off the trick while expecting her first child.
+DiMuccio set aside performing to raise her daughters, though she occasionally sat in with the Phamly on banjo, pulling off the trick while expecting her first.

 She left her Penn State computing job to manage local business payrolls from home at night, but the rest of her time was devoted to her girls.